giornetta/chip8/README.md

 ### Timers

 Both delay and sound timers decrement at 60Hz when non-zero.
-The sound timer should trigger audio output while greater than zero (currently not implemented).
+The sound timer should trigger audio output while greater than zero.

 ## ROMs